springrain/zorm/README.md

 	// You need to start the transaction manually.
 If the error returned by the anonymous function is not nil, the transaction will be rolled back.
 If the DisableTransaction=true parameter is set, the Transaction method becomes invalid and no transaction is required
 	// if zorm.DataSourceConfig.DefaultTxOptions configuration does not meet the requirements, can be in zorm, Transaction before Transaction method set the Transaction isolation level
-	// such as ctx, _ := dbDao BindContextTxOptions (ctx, & SQL TxOptions {Isolation: SQL LevelDefault, ReadOnly: False}), if txOptions is nil, the use of zorm.DataSourceConfig.DefaultTxOptions
+	// such as ctx, _ := dbDao.BindContextTxOptions(ctx, &sql.TxOptions{Isolation: sql.LevelDefault, ReadOnly: false}), if txOptions is nil, the use of zorm.DataSourceConfig.DefaultTxOptions
 	_, err := zorm.Transaction(ctx, func(ctx context.Context) (interface{}, error) {
 		// finder := zorm.NewUpdateFinder(demoStructTableName) // UPDATE t_demo SET
 		// finder := zorm.NewDeleteFinder(demoStructTableName) // DELETE FROM t_demo